kellerflint/Course-Resources/content/SQL Analytics M9 - Database Design Challenge.md

-# Database Design Assignment - Challenge (5 pts Extra Credit)
+# Database Design Assignment - Challenge

 For this challenge, you will be designing and implementing a database to solve a business problem.
 To give some exposure to the ways you might use your SQL knowledge in industry, this problem will be roughly based on a real-world application I was tasked with designing and implementing during my first software development internship.